Sawbwa: from a native word meaning ‘prince, chief’.

 Can be sexed by colour pattern.
 In males much of the head and caudal-fin lobes are red, and the flanks have a bluish sheen.
 Females are uniformly olive to pale brown with the exception of a dark marking anterior to the anal-fin.

-Naturally deposits eggs among aquatic vegetation or filamentous algae, but in the aquarium synthetic spawning mops can also be used if you prefer.
-Apparently the most favourable results are obtained when a group of adults is maintained together as a group and the substrate checked daily for eggs.
+Naturally deposits eggs among aquatic vegetation, filamentous algae, or on the underside of broad leaves, but in the aquarium synthetic spawning mops can also be used if you prefer.
+Apparently the most favourable results are obtained when a group of adults is maintained together as a group and the plants or spawning medium checked for eggs on a daily basis.

 Temperature also appears important, with the fish failing to spawn at values in excess of 77°F/25°C, while general hardness should be at least 20° for both successful spawning and rearing of fry.